gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

+### Changes to IDE plugins

+- New constructor parameter for `EclipsePlugin` and `IdeaPlugin`.
+Note that these types are not designed to be directly instantiated.
+- Removed `EclipsePlugin.performPostEvaluationActions()` and `IdeaPlugin.performPostEvaluationActions()`.
+Post-evaluation actions are
+  no longer required.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.